Federalist No. 2: Counterpoint to the Anti-Federalist Papers

 Federalist No. 2 established the main idea of the Federalist Papers that Americans were a national community with a common interest that necessitated unity.
 This idea was a direct response to one of the main ideas of the Anti-Federalist Papers, which argued that Americans were too different from one another to form a single nation.
 In particular, Jay seized upon the idea that different industries necessitated different cultures, arguing that it actually promoted trade between the states and made national identity stronger.
-Addressing anti-federalists, Jay argued that it was only recently that the idea of federalism was challenged, saying that it had "until lately been a received and uncontradicted opinion".
-He accused anti-federalists of being politicians that sought division rather than unity, describing them as only following personal interest or failing to understand the consequences of their actions.
-He compared the anti-federalists to the Loyalists of the revolution, arguing that their opposition to ratification could be likened to Loyalist opposition to independence.
+Addressing Anti-Federalists, Jay argued that it was only recently that the idea of federalism was challenged, saying that it had "until lately been a received and uncontradicted opinion".
+He accused Anti-Federalists of being politicians that sought division rather than unity, describing them as only following personal interest or failing to understand the consequences of their actions.
+He compared the Anti-Federalists to the Loyalists of the revolution, arguing that their opposition to ratification could be likened to Loyalist opposition to independence.

-Jay insisted that the Articles of Confederation were not sufficient for a national government after being created in the midst of a war, but that the Constitutional Convention took place in a calmer national environment that allowed for deeper consideration.
+Jay insisted that the Articles of Confederation were not sufficient for a national government, as they had been created in the midst of a war, and that the Constitutional Convention took place in a calmer national environment that allowed for deeper consideration.
 He worked on the same assumption as Hamilton that failure to ratify the constitution would guarantee disunity between the states.
-Anti-federalists proposed amendment of the Articles of Confederation instead of total disunity, but the impression created by the Federalist Papers became widely accepted.
+Anti-Federalists proposed amendment of the Articles of Confederation instead of total disunity, but the impression created by the Federalist Papers became widely accepted.
 This was a rhetorical strategy often used by Jay, in which he presented the issue as a leading question to present his answer as the only correct one.